Fang Yi'ai: Early life and marriage

 Fang Yi'ai was a native of Qizhou, but his exact birth date is unknown, but it is believed to be sometime in the early 7th century.
 He was born into a prominent family, as his father, Fang Xuanling, was a highly respected official in the Tang court.
 Fang Yi'ai did not receive a well-rounded education but was skilled in martial arts.

 In 648 CE, Fang Yi'ai was married to Princess Gaoyang, the 17th daughter of Emperor Taizong.
-The marriage between Fang Yi'ai and Princess Gaoyang was arranged by Emperor Taizong after the execution of Princess Gaoyang's lover, a monk named Bianji.
-Gaoyang became bitter after Bianji's death, and her betrothal and wedding went ahead despite her protests.
+The marriage between Fang Yi'ai and Princess Gaoyang was arranged by Emperor Taizong after the execution of Princess Gaoyang's alleged lover, a monk named Bianji.
+According to the New Book of Tang Gaoyang became bitter after Bianji's death, and her betrothal and wedding went ahead despite her protests.
 However, instead of animosity and resentment, Gaoyang and Fang Yi'ai grew closer and bonded over their mutual hatred for the imperial court.